MichaelSoegaard/Flight_delay/README.md

  -  Xgboost ROC AUC score: 94
  - RandomForest ROC AUC score: 90

- I then choose Xgboost as my model and tested it on the test set, which achieved a ROC AUC score of XX
+ I then choose Xgboost as my final model and tested it on the test set, which achieved a __ROC AUC score of 93

 The best score is achieved by using an XGBoost model with a standard threshold of 50/50